nats-io/nats-java-vertx-client/README.md

 ## Connecting to NATS
-To connect to NATS, you first need to create a NatsClient object by specifying the NATS server URL and any optional configuration options.
+To connect to NATS, you must first create a NatsClient object by specifying the NATS server URL and any optional configuration options.
 Here is an example:

 ```java